CauldronDevelopmentLLC/CAMotics/doc/tpl_matrices/tplang_matrices.md

 rapid(0, 0);
 ```

-This will produce the following GCode
+This will produce the following GCode:

 ```
 G21    (mm mode)